kuzzleio/kuzzle/doc/2/plugins/guides/events/kuzzle-state/index.md

 # kuzzle:state:live

-This event is triggered when Kuzzle has loaded every internal components but it's not accepting incoming requests.
+This event is triggered when Kuzzle has loaded every internal components but is not yet accepting user requests.

 # kuzzle:state:ready